SwiftSpawn/SwiftSpawn/README.md

 A couple kins of mine, just for the funnies: J from Murder Drones, maybe Cyn too, Shadow the Hedgehog, Nine from Sonic Prime, and whatever.
 I think I might have more-
 RAHH I LOVE MEOWSCARADA (Not in a weird way!!!
 I don't know how anyone could ever-)

+Also, I am super sensitive so please do not say anything that you know/think might hurt me, unless it's as a joke.
+But if it's a bad joke, it'll probably still hurt my feelings in some way.
+It makes me insecure about our friendship, if we are friends.

 But seriously, if you ever want to please interact I'm quite lonely when most of my friends are offline-